natecraddock/zf/README.md

 ### Space-separated tokens

-Each space separated query term is used to narrow down the results.
+But not every filename is unique.
+Sometimes there are codebases where there are many files with the same or similar names, like an `__init__.py` in Python, or `.c` and `.h` file pairs in C. In zf each space separated query term is used to narrow down the results.
 Imagine searching for an `__init__.py` file in a Python project.

 ```text
 > init